 Studies have shown that meditation can enhance creativity, relieve stress and pain, even boost immune systems.

-Not only is this for the students, the teachers may involved too.
+Not only is this for the students, but the teachers may also be involved too.

 More info: Holistic Life Foundation